-What Kind of Oil Do Snowblowers Use?
+What Kind Of Oil Do Snowblowers Use?

-Most people will tell you that 5W30 is the best snow blower engine oil and I agree.
+Most people will tell you that SAE 5W-30 is the best snow blower engine oil and I agree.
 However, I will add a side note: I recommend that you use the type of oil for a snowblower mentioned in your operator’s manual.
 This is because certain models (regardless of the manufacturer) may have different oil requirements.

 If you have a two-stage snow blower it likely has a 4 stroke engine, in which case you can use the same oil as you put in your car.

 Snow blower engine oil degrades simply because it comes into contact with air.
 You may hear it be said that the oil has oxidized or become degraded.
 This means that it has gone from a perfectly smooth liquid with a golden appearance to thick and dark sludge.

 There may also be a build-up of soot particles caused by fuel combustion referred to as contamination.
 When either or both contamination or oxidation occurs, the oil no longer has its protective and lubricating properties – in simple terms, it can’t do its job and you may make it harder getting your snow blower started, or ongoing performance issues such as your snow blower only running with full choke on.

 If you are wondering how often the oil needs changing on a snowblower?
 Good news, not too often!

 I advise that you follow the oil change intervals recommended in the snowblower’s engine manual.
 Usually, with a new snow blower, changing the oil is required after the first few hours of use.
 Luckily, you don’t have to drain your snowblower gas tank as frequently as the fuel doesn’t cycle around the engine more than once.